 barplot(as.matrix(tree.heights), beside=TRUE)

-Note that the data in this case must be a matrix, thus requiring the as.matrix()
+Note that the data in this case must be a matrix, thus requiring the as.matrix() function,

-argument is used to indicate that the bars should be placed
+and that the beside=TRUE argument is used to indicate that the bars should be placed

 beside each other (as opposed to stacked on top of each other).
 Using this code snippet as a guide,